 The Foundation: A Culture of Learning

 The foundation of any world-class learning organization is an embedded workplace learning culture.
-No amount of scheduled trainings or sophisticated social learning systems can help an organization start developing a learning culture that does not already reflect this embedded workplace learning culture.
+No amount of scheduled trainings or sophisticated social learning systems can help an organization start building a learning culture that does not already reflect this embedded workplace learning culture.
 This means that, as a whole, the organization recognizes and values growth as well as excellence, and supports people in being self-directed in their learning.

 An organization with a workplace learning culture is the kind of place where leaders can openly share their mistakes and what they learned from them.
 It is a place where performance reviews are not just once a year, but rather just one component of a continuous conversation around development.
 Without a culture of learning, nothing else can happen.
 Excellent training programs will not be applied to the daily work, and the organization is left without a way to sustain the dialogue after meaningful learning experiences.
 Put simply, if it is a mistake-averse and siloed organization where people feel their ticket to success is hoarding knowledge, nothing else will help.
-If you want to start developing a learning organization, you need to focus on this component first.
+If you want to build a learning organization, you need to focus on this component first.

 Aside from building a learning organization, your company needs the right training for your workforce.
 Experts are referring to the future of learning as bifurcated learning, meaning learning will have two forms.
 The first is the already-familiar approach of in person, scheduled trainings.
 The second category of learning will be on-demand, socially-enabled virtual learning and resources.
 Some of the on-demand learning will be micro-learning and materials to complement the in-person workshops, while the rest of it will be crowdsourced from your organization and constantly updated by your entire workforce.